Route Planner

 This can happen if:

-- The selected system is a wormhole with no mapped connections.
+- The selected system is a wormhole with no mapped connections to reach the destination.

 - A listed system is isolated from the current network.